 Social justice is way overdue, and reforms in our criminal system are needed.
 African Americans face more significant financial gaps in income and wealth than their white peers and other minorities.
 There is increased interest in universal basic income programs.

 Statistics Are Revealing

-While I was aware of racial disparities, my research for this blog was eye-opening for the gaps’ magnitude.
+While I was aware of racial disparities, my research for this blog was eye-opening for the magnitude of the gaps.
 Statistics tell a story that needs to be shared.
-More than 4 in 10 Americans say the country hasn’t made enough progress toward racial equality based on a Pew Research 2019 study.
+More than 4 in 10 Americans say the country hasn’t made enough progress toward racial equality, based on a Pew Research 2019 study.
 However, 8 in 10 blacks say the government hasn’t gone far enough to give black people rights on par with white people.
 Fully half of blacks say it’s unlikely that the country will ever achieve racial equality.

 Common Factors Believed To Cause Racial Disparities For Blacks Are:

 - Substantially less fair treatment by the police and the criminal justice system;